 Judith Rosenfield, M.A., CCC-SLP

-American Speech Language and Hearing Association, Connecticut Speech Language and Hearing Association, Autism Society of Connecticut, Autism Speaks, International Dyslexia Association, Friendship Circle-West Hartford.
+American Speech Language and Hearing Association, Connecticut Speech Language and Hearing Association, International Dyslexia Association, Autism Society of Connecticut, Autism Speaks, Decoding Dyslexia of CT

 Llee A. Hardy, M.S., CCC-SLP/TSLD